pamaury/qemu-ot/docs/opentitan/pyot.md

 This tool may be used in two ways, which can be combined:

-* From the command line, it is possible to run a QEMU test session for one application,
+* From the command line, it is possible to run a QEMU test session for one application.
 * Using a JSON configuration file, it is possible to run several QEMU test sessions for each specified test in the configuration file.
 This mode is enabled when a JSON config file is specified.